ojwoodford/UserConfig.jl/README.md

     strout = localstorestring(strname)   # Read data
     localstorestring(strname, "delete")  # Delete data
 ```
 Store and get a user string defined by `strname`.
 The string is stored in a .txt file, the filename of which is `string2key(strname).txt`; `strname` should therefore be a suitably unique string.
+Returns `""` if the file doesn't exist.

 ### localpath
 ```julia